alexfernandez803/remotion-dataset/README.md

 title: JSON dataset with Remotion
 ---

-Example usage of a Dataset or sets of record in Remotion
+Example usage of a Dataset or sets of record in Remotion.
+The dataset is a collection of package or tutorial links information.

-## This assumes that you already bootstrapped you're remotion project

 ## Completed video with all after credits